PreethiArunachalam/DAA_Module_19/EX 1A Reverse a string.md

 To write a program to print the factorial of a number recursively.

 ## Algorithm
-1.Define a function fact(n) to calculate the factorial 2.Read an integer input n
+1. Define a function fact(n) to calculate the factorial
+2. Read an integer input n
-3.If n is 0, return 1
+3. If n is 0, return 1
-4.Else, recursively multiply n by the factorial of n-1 5.Display the result as the factorial of the number
+4. Else, recursively multiply n by the factorial of n-1
+5. Display the result as the factorial of the number

 ## Program:
 ```